Install Weave GitOps EnterpriseEnterprise

 User Permissions

-This section discusses the Kubernetes permissions needed by Weave GitOps application users and groups.
-At a minimum, a User should be bound to a Role in the flux-system namespace—which is where Flux stores its resources by default—with the following permissions:
+needed by Weave GitOps application users and groups.
+At a minimum, a User should be bound to a Role in the flux-system

 rules: